sstalin/AppBuilder/README.md

 ### 1. Clone the entire repository

-Not everything is needed to build and run the plugins and RCP version, so don't import into Eclipse yet.
+Not everything is needed to build and run the plugins and RCP version, so only import the plugins into Eclipse as described below.

 ```$ git clone https://github.com/sstalin/AppBuilder.git```